 The Prescription Monitoring Act requires dispensers to submit to Drug Control, by electronic or manual means, information regarding each prescription dispensed for a controlled substance.
-The controlled substance data shall be reported at least every 30 days, between the 1st and the 15th of each month following the month the controlled substance was dispensed.
+The controlled substance data shall be reported at a frequency established by Drug Control.

 SCRIPTS and HIPAA

 The South Carolina Prescription Monitoring Program (PMP) will require dispensers of controlled substances, i.e., pharmacies and practitioners who dispense directly to patients, to report controlled substance dispensing information for each prescription dispensed, including patient name, prescriber name, dose and quantity of the controlled substance prescribed, and the pharmacy that dispensed the prescription.
 Currently, most states have similar programs.
 Further, these programs are considered HIPAA compliant.

 The HIPAA privacy regulations permit disclosure of protected health information, without authorization or opportunity to agree or object, in certain specified instances.
 These include disclosures for a covered person’s own treatment, payment of claims, and health care operations of the covered entity.
 In addition, state laws may also address privacy concerns with regard to confidentiality of patient information.
 In some instances, state law may provide for more stringent restrictions on release of patient information than the HIPAA privacy regulations; in those cases, the state law takes precedence.